samlown/json-bl/README.md

 ## Introduction

-JBL is a consensus based standard to create and communicate business documents in an easy to use and down to earth language.
-The key focus is simplicity and portability, but with advanced security definitions built into the language to deal with digital signatures, digests, and encryption.
+JBL is a consensus based standard to create and communicate documents relating to business.
+The key focus is simplicity and portability, but with advanced security definitions built into the language to deal with complex issues like digital signatures, digests, and encryption.

-The JBL standard consists of the following key components:

- * Objects, these are the building blocks for the actual information,
+Application interoparability is a major problem which is becoming even more accute as web services sprout up offering more consumer choice.
+JBL attempts to ease some of these pains by defining a set of JSON schema documents that can be used to export, import, and send business documents between accounts and projects.
+It should be easy for example to send an invoice from your accounting platform to that of your client and have that data automatically validated with a digital signature and stored for an accountant to review later.

+A major part of any great standard are the tools that are available to build and validate the documents it defines.
+JBL tries to avoid the usual disconnection between the tools and documentation by providing libraries for multiple platforms from the start, as part of the standard.
+It should be easy to build and parse JBL documents that require only a few extra steps to take advantage of complex yet increadibly important features like digital signatures.

+The JBL Standard is essentially composed of:

+ * JSON Schema for building business objects, the information building blocks,
- * Documents, for sending the objects from one place to another,
+ * documents, for sending the objects from one place to another securly, and
- * Validators to ensure the Documents and Objects they contain are valid, and that all signatures and digests are correct, and,
- * Builders, used to construct a Document from a root object including helpers for validation and digest/signature generation.

-JSON Schema is used to describe each type of JBL Object.

-The standard is based on a number of different source, but in large part the very feature complete UBL standard by OASIS forms a basis for most object definitions.
+ * multi-platform libraries, for validating and building documents.

+## Contributing

+JBL is a collaborative project.
+If you'd like to see your own schema or a change implemented, make the change yourself and send a github pull request.

 ## Vocabulary